amplify-education/asiaq_test/README.md

 The best way to have Jenkins use Asiaq is to spin up jenkins in AWS and assign proper AWS instance role that can interact with AWS.
-Please see disco_aws.ini mhcdiscojenkins section for 'instance_profile_name' attribute.
+Please see disco_aws.ini mhcastrojenkins section for 'instance_profile_name' attribute.

 ### Adding Operator AWS Account